Hillels operate in 20 time zones, 11 languages, and 4 continents.

 Hillel Israel’s experience proves that the best way to involve Israeli young adults is to create thought-provoking opportunities that they can share with other young Jews from around the world.

-Hillel in Russia and CASE (Central Asia Southeastern Europe)
+Hillel in CASE (Central Asia Southeastern Europe)

 In the Former Soviet Union, Hillel embraces Jewish students from a diversity of backgrounds, including those who have had little or no Jewish involvement or education.
 Many are grateful for the opportunity to explore and discover their Jewish roots for the first time.
-Hillel brings hundreds of these students to Israel for the first time via Taglit-Birthright Israel trips, and facilitates their ongoing Jewish growth and involvement when they return, via compelling Jewish retreats, seminars, and community-building experiences.
+Hillel CASE is approaching its 25th anniversary in the region, and currently serves 10 cities across the FSU.

 The first South American Hillel opened in 2001.
 Today, Hillel has expanded and includes several Hillels across Argentina as well as centers in Brazil and Uruguay.
 Through Hillel, Latin American Jewish students focus on social action projects, Israel advocacy, global exchange, entrepreneurship, business clubs, and arts and culture.
 South American Hillels leverage the strength of local youth movements, which are stellar at engaging and grooming teens as emerging leaders.